 Not creating enough reasons for customers to come back

-Without a loyalty program, community involvement, a unique brand atmospheric experience, or exceptional customer service, customers will leave without coming back.
+Without loyalty programs, community involvement, a unique brand atmospheric experience, or exceptional customer service, customers will leave without coming back.

 Poor food quality